sourcegraph/about/blogposts/2022/why-fig-autocomplete-is-awesome.md

 ---
-title: 'Adding IDE-style autocomplete to Sourcegraph’s CLI with Fig'
+title: 'Interact with Sourcegraph from the command line faster with Fig'
 description: "Sourcegraph teamed up with Fig to enhance 'src' the CLI that allows you to search code and more from your terminal."
 author: Justin Dorfman
 authorUrl: https://twitter.com/jdorfman